plutzilla/plutzilla.github.io/_posts/2015/2015-11-29-raspberry-pi-monitoring-screens.md

 Also I recommend to use SSH keys when connecting to RaspberryPI via SSH.

+### Changing time zone

+By default RaspberryPI should operate in UTC time.
+It can be useful to set the timezone according to specific location.
+It can be done using command `dpkg-reconfigure tzdata`.

 ### Updating system

 Run the following commands to update the system: